kyleshank/listen-namespace/README.md

 ## 8. License

 Copyright 2016 Kyle Shank.
-Redistribution and reuse of this document is permitted under the terms of the Creative Commons Attribution-ShareAlike 3.0 license.
+Redistribution and reuse of this document is permitted under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## 9. Credits